 Tidal interactions between a BH and a He star can affect the angular momentum of the progenitor, potentially influencing the spin of the resulting BH.
 However, it remains unclear whether the He star has significantly evolved by the time the system forms.
-To assess whether the spin of the resulting BH can be significantly altered under these conditions, we perform detailed binary evolution modeling for a system comprising a 20 $M_\odot$ BH and a 20 $M_\odot$ He star, exploring initial orbital periods of 0.5, 1.0, and 2.0 d.
-We examine three different He star models:
+To assess whether the spin of the resulting BH can be significantly altered under these conditions, we perform detailed binary evolution modeling for a system comprising a 20 $M_\odot$ BH and a 20 $M_\odot$ He star with different metallicities (1.0 $Z_{\odot}$, 0.1 $Z_{\odot}$, and 0.01 $Z_{\odot}$).
+For all cases, we adopt an initial orbital period of 1.0 and 0.5 d.
+We examine three different He star models as follows: